 Ingersoll Rand Inc. (IR) vs Everpure, Inc. (P)

-A side-by-side comparison of Ingersoll Rand Inc. and Everpure, Inc. across valuation, profitability, dividends, and growth — built entirely from reported fundamentals, as of July 9, 2026.
-The ● marks the stronger figure on each row (cheaper multiple, higher margin/return).
+A side-by-side comparison of Ingersoll Rand Inc. and Everpure, Inc. across valuation, profitability, dividends, and growth — built entirely from reported fundamentals, as of August 23, 2026.
+Differences are shown without an overall score or investment verdict.

 Total return — IR vs P